arfc/NEAR/DPR/README.md

 # Dynamic Power Reactor (DPR)
-DPR is a Cyclus reactor archetype based on Cycamore's Reactor, except that it has the ability to update the power output over time.
+DPR (pronounced *dipper*) is a Cyclus reactor archetype based on Cycamore's Reactor, except that it has the ability to update the power output over time.

 ## Cite this work
 Pending...